 Here’s the five-step process for hiring an excellent remote team for your ecommerce business.

-Understand the benefits of a remote team
+Understand the benefits (and drawbacks) of a remote team

 First, as mentioned above, if you run an ecommerce business you may already be comfortable with managing a team of people not in the same room as you.

 But in case you aren’t, the facts support the benefits of a remote team.
 More and more people want to work remotely, as a way to help find work-life balance and avoid stressful commutes.
 Hiring remotely means you can broaden your pool of applicants to anybody worldwide (within reason).
 Your business will become a more attractive destination for qualified candidates as well.